thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Remove Groups From Group

 To programmatically remove groups from a group, use API endpoint.The API removes only the group association.
 It does not delete the group from the Thoughtspot system.
 At least one of id or name of group is required.
-When both are given user id will be considered.
+When both are given,then user id will be considered.

 ```ts
 async removeGroupsFromGroup(